-The RAFT method is an approach to engaging students, designing assignments and rubrics, and providing opportunities for students to customize learning to their own learning styles.
-It is student directed differentiation at its best, and yet can be held to a rigorous evaluation standard.
+The RAFT method is an approach to projects that is designed for engaging students, creating assignments and rubrics, and providing opportunities for students to customize learning to their own learning styles.
+It is student-directed differentiation at its best, and yet can be held to a rigorous evaluation standard.
 Here is how it works.

 R – ROLE

 The R stands for ROLE.
-The student determines the role he/she will take in the presentation of the project.
-For instance, in a nursing program, the student can speak from the perspective of the patient, nurse, doctor, family member, hospital administration, or community at large.
-In a fifth grade science classroom, the student can speak from the perspective of a frog, or pond, or scientist observing the frog, or wildlife federation, or community where the pond is.
-The ROLE of the learner is entirely up to the learner.
+The students determine the role they wish to take in the presentation of the project.
+For instance, in a nursing program, students could speak from the perspective of the patient, nurse, doctor, family member, hospital administration, or community at large.
+In a fifth grade science classroom, students could speak from the perspective of the frog, pond, scientist observing the frog, wildlife federation, or community where the pond is.
+The ROLE of the learner is entirely up to each learner.

 A – AUDIENCE

 The A stands for AUDIENCE.
-The student chooses the audience to whom he/she is presenting.
-In many cases, the audiences could be similar to the ones available for the role.
+The students choose the audience to whom they are presenting.
+In many cases, the options for audiences could be similar to the ones available for the role.

 F – FORMAT

 The F stands for FORMAT.
 This is the format in which the assignment is presented.
 Students have the freedom to choose if they wish to write a research paper, do a presentation, create a short video, Prezi, or power point, do a play, facilitate a debate, create a gallery photo display, or any other presentation type that they can come up with.
 Freedom in format liberates the student in how to present their work.

 T – TOPIC